-The umbilical cord blood' S100 protein was measured by ELISA kit. purified anti-S100 The protein antibody was precoated onto 96-well and Anti-S100 antibodies plates, coupled to horseradish peroxidase were employed detecting as antibodies.
-The wells were filled with the standards, test samples, and HRPconjugated detection antibodies, which were mixed and incubated; unbound conjugates were then washed away with wash buffer.
-Tetramethyl benzidine (TMB) substrates (A and B), The HRP enzymatic process was
+The umbilical cord blood' S100 protein was measured by ELISA kit.
+The purified anti-S100 protein antibody was precoated onto 96-well plates, and the horseradish peroxidase-conjugated anti-S100 antibody was used as detection antibodies.
+The standards, test samples, and HRP-conjugated detection antibody were added to the wells, and mixed and incubated; thereafter, unbound conjugates were washed away with wash buffer.
+Tetramethyl benzidine (TMB) substrates (A and B) were used to visualize HRP enzymatic reaction.
+TMB was catalyzed by HRP to produce a blue color product that changed to yellow color after adding acidic stop solution.
+The density of the yellow product is proportional to the S100 amount of sample captured in plate.
+The optical density absorbance was read at 450 nm in a microplate reader, and then the concentration of S100 was calculated (Chongqing Biospes Co.
+Ltd Chongqing, China).